stkent/stkent.github.io/_posts/2020-01-23-a-map-marker-tapping-bug-in-google-maps-android-sdk-v2.md

 If you do update, be sure to report any remaining bugs using the [issue tracker component dedicated to the beta SDK](https://issuetracker.google.com/issues?q=componentid:541018).

 The code for this post is available [here](https://github.com/stkent/google-maps-marker-tap-cycling-bug).

-[^1]:I have not verified the post-minification impact on APK/AAB size.